-If you’re in the market for a new condo (as opposed to a house), you’re probably looking to save some money on your mortgage payment each month.
+If you’re in the market for a new condo or a townhouse (as opposed to a house), you’re probably looking to save some money on your mortgage payment each month.

-But condos typically come with higher mortgage rates and HOA dues, which should be factored into your side-by-side analysis.
+They typically come with higher mortgage rates and costly HOA dues, both of which should be factored into your side-by-side analysis.

-Put simply, if you can’t put down 25 percent or more on your condo, expect a slightly higher mortgage rate or a higher-cost loan.
+Simply put, if you want a 30-year loan and can’t put down 25 percent or more on your condo, expect a slightly higher mortgage rate or a higher-cost loan.

 So expect a mortgage rate maybe .125% or .25% higher if it’s a condo, and perhaps even more if it’s a high-rise condo.

 - Condominiums are a form of shared ownership

 - One bad apple can affect the entire building

 - As such they are riskier than single-family homes